mvolkmann/blog/src/swift-ui.md

     "https://developer.apple.com/design/human-interface-guidelines/ios/views/tables/",
     "Table" %}

-  - a scrolling, single-column or rows that are each divided into sections
+  - a scrolling, single-column of rows that are each divided into sections
   - can use for navigation in a Split View
   - three styles: plain, grouped, and inset grouped
   - not a data grid like in other UI frameworks
   - SwiftUI uses the `List` view in place of the UIKit `UITableView` view.
     `List` is easier to use.
-    It doesn't require specifying the number of rows and cells don't need to be configured.
+    It doesn't require specifying the number of rows, and cells don't need to be configured.
     Instead a `List` is composed of rows that each know how to arrange and display their data.
-    See the "List" section below.
+    See the "List" section.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/text-views/",